MSaeedNajafi/TTT-Redux/README.md

 2. do: npm install
 3. do: npm install expo-cli
 4. do: expo start
-5. Scan the QR code with your device, the app will lunch.
+5. Scan the QR code with your device, the app will lunch (make sure you are on the same wifi).